Av3rageJoe/CTFs/HackerOneCTFs/Micro CMS v1.md

 Initially, as with any CTF, the structure of the website was examined.
 Once this was done, a new page was created.
 From examining the URL, it could be seen that page had been given the ID "6".
 Another new page was then created and it was given the ID 7.
 This led to the conclusion that the pages were given ID's sequentially.

-For testing pruposes, the url "http://34.94.3.143/6874967a31/page/8" was then navigated to, to see if it existed.
+For testing purposes, the url "http://34.94.3.143/6874967a31/page/8" was then navigated to, to see if it existed.
 However, a 404 response was received.

 In order to test what URLs existed, a quick bash script was created.
 The script makes a curl request for all pages from 0 to 100.
 If the response is not a 404 code, then the URL is appended to a text file containing valid URLs.
 The script is shown below.